 The setup is simple.
 A world zombie outbreak has rocked the world.
 But eventually the world cured the zombies stalking the planet.
 And the only problem?
 The Cured still remember everything about being a zombie and they have done horrible, terrible things while zombiefied.
 And, on top of that?
 The world has begun releasing the cured zombies back into the general population after living in containment centers.

-come on!
+Come on!
 That is a fantastic backdrop to plant your story in.
 It’s brilliant.
 What do you do if you are a father, greeting your son that has just come back home, and oh by the way, your son happened to have eaten his mother?
 See?!?
 Hahahaha.
 That is the definition of a complicated story!
 Here, if you have to, check out this trailer.
-But my hope is I’ve already sold you on the idea and you are already finding a copy of the movie and watching it.
+But my hope is I’ve already sold you on the idea and then you are clicking one of these links to watch it online right now:

 Hey!
 From here on out we are going to deep dive into this movie.
 If you haven’t seen it yet, you really need to not read this review.
 Because it will trash a really good movie.
 Ok?
 Seriously.
 Spoiler warnings from here on out!